Murder of Jun Lin: Murder and investigation

-At 11a.m. on May29, 2012, a package containing a left foot was delivered to the national headquarters of the Conservative Party of Canada.
-The package was stained with blood, had a foul smell, and was marked with a red heart symbol.
-Another package containing a left hand was intercepted in a Canada Post processing facility, addressed to the Liberal Party.
+On May29, a package containing Lin's left foot was delivered to the national headquarters of the Conservative Party of Canada.
+The package was stained with blood and marked with a red heart symbol.
+Another package containing Lin's left hand was intercepted in a Canada Post processing facility, addressed to the Liberal Party.

-A janitor discovered a decomposing torso inside a suitcase, left in a garbage pile in the alley behind an apartment building in the Snowdon area of Montreal.
+A janitor discovered Lin's decomposing torso in a suitcase behind an apartment building in the Snowdon neighbourhood of Montreal.
 He first saw the suitcase on May25, but it was not picked up due to the large amount of garbage that day.
 After searching the scene, police recovered human remains, bloody clothes, and papers identifying the suspect, as well as "sharp and blunt objects" from the back alley.
 Footage from surveillance cameras inside the building showed a suspect bringing numerous garbage bags outside, and the images matched the suspect who was captured on video at the post office in Côte-des-Neiges.